benjimelito/Tester-Search/readme.md

 * After forking and cloning the repo, you should run `npm install` to install all dependencies.
 * Next, you should make sure that you have psql running on your machine and run the `create_db` script in the `scripts` folder.
-* Finally, you should runn the `upload_all` script in the `scripts` folder in order to seed the database.
+* Finally, you should run the `upload_all` script in the `scripts` folder in order to seed the database.
 * After all these steps have been completed, simply run `npm start` in order to view the app on `localhost:4000`